-Brentwood Wrongful Termination Attorneys
+Nashville Wrongful Termination Attorneys

 What Qualifies as Wrongful Termination?

-Examples of wrongful termination include:
+Examples of wrongful termination include terminating an employee:

 If you are the victim of wrongful termination, your first option is to file a complaint with the Equal Employment Opportunity Commission (EEOC) or another appropriate agency.
-You can also file a wrongful termination lawsuit against your company.
-Depending on the circumstances of your case, you may be eligible to receive compensation for back pay and other damages.
+The EEOC will then conduct an investigation into the situation and your employer.
+At the end of this investigation, the EEOC will issue you a Right to Sue letter.

 Our attorneys can look over all factors in your termination case to help determine your best course of action.
 We are prepared to use our experience as negotiators to your advantage as well as be your advocate in court.

 Protecting Employees Wrongfully Terminated in Tennessee

 Our team knows where to begin an investigation and how to analyze data to build a compelling case.
 We may look at your employer’s history regarding layoffs and look for any similarities between race, age, sex, or disability that may have influenced their decision.

 It is also helpful to assess your performance in comparison to other employers who weren’t terminated and look for disparities.
 For this reason, we recommend you keep any performance reviews and save any emails or memos where you were recognized for your contributions.